UNIZAR-30246-WebEngineering/tutorials/urlshortener-docker/README.md

 - How to adapt your *Spring Boot* app to the new environment.
 - How to run `docker-compose` to start and run your entire app.

-This tutorial uses the final code of [Create a URL Shortener step-by-step](../urlshortener/README.md).
+This tutorial requires access to the final code of [Create a URL Shortener step-by-step](../urlshortener/README.md).
 The objective is the creation of an application with two containers as the diagram below.

 ![Docker app](img/docker-app.png)